cnoe-io/idpbuilder/README.md

 If it is needed to expose some extra Ports between the docker container and the kubernetes host, they can be declared as such `./idpbuilder create --extraPorts 22:32222`

+It is also possible to use your own kind config file `./idpbuilder create --buildName local --kindConfig ./my-kind.cfg`

 ### Use

 Kubernetes: `kubectl get pods`